lambdaclass/concrete/ROADMAP.md

     soundness theorem names, independent receipt per artifact, mutation corpus, cache-off/on receipt parity, and a machine-readable list of every boundary V1 still leaves producer/compiler-trusted.

-15. Reduce ProofCore partial-def opacity only where proof preservation needs it.
-    (Rehomed from Phase 6B: its trigger is here, not there.)
-ProofCore still contains many `partial def` walkers/wrappers, which are opaque to the kernel.
-    Do not chase a full rewrite.
-Add non-partial wrappers or structural recursion ONLY for the constructs pulled by the R-rule preservation proofs above, so a lifted rule can be reasoned about structurally.
-Gate each lifted rule with one theorem that would fail if the wrapper still delegated to an opaque partial-def shape.

 ## Phase 15: Backend, Target, And Stdlib Contracts